Replacing a Lost License in New YorkCompare Car Insurance Quotes in 3 Steps

 - You are willing to pay the applicable fee.
 The waiver for filling out a police report (see above) does not apply online.

-- You can wait at least two weeks to receive your duplicate license in the mail.
+- You can wait at least 2 weeks to receive your duplicate license in the mail.

 - You are requesting the same document type with the same information.